flipkart-incubator/hbase-orm/README.md

 ```
 (see [TestsAbstractHBDAO.java](./src/test/java/com/flipkart/hbaseobjectmapper/TestsAbstractHBDAO.java) for a more detailed examples)

-**Please note:** Since we're dealing with HBase (and not an OLTP data store), fitting an classical ORM paradigm may not make sense.
+**Please note:** Since we're dealing with HBase (and not an OLTP data store), fitting a classical ORM paradigm may not make sense.
 So this library doesn't intend to evolve as a full-fledged ORM.
 However, if you do intend to use HBase via ORM, I suggest you use [Apache Phoenix](https://phoenix.apache.org/).

 ## Limitations

 * Being an *object mapper*, this library works for pre-defined columns only.
 For example, this library doesn't provide ways to fetch:
- * columns matching a regular expression
+ * columns matching a pattern or a regular expression
- * (unmapped) columns of a column family
+ * unmapped columns of a column family
-* When you `get` a row by it's row-key, data for all columns (of all families) are fetched.
- * Workaround: If you want to selectively fetch data for given column families, use multiple classes, one for each column family
+* This library doesn't provide you a way to 'selectively fetch and populate fields of your bean-like class' when you `get` a row by it's key.
+(However, you can still fetch column values selectively for one or more rows by using `fetchFieldValue` and `fetchFieldValues` methods)

 ## Maven
 Add below entry within the `dependencies` section of your `pom.xml`: